Salem Radio Network News Tuesday, December 2, 2025

 “The first 300 most dangerous inmates have already been transferred to the Encuentro Prison,” Noboa said on X, sharing photos of prisoners sitting on the floor, dressed in orange uniforms with shaved heads, surrounded by soldiers.

 “Crime wanted to challenge Ecuador and start its campaign.
-Today, Ecuador responded with action.”
+Today, Ecuador responded with action,” he added.

 The new facility has capacity for more than 700 people.
 Ecuador’s prison system is currently 30% over capacity, according to the national prison agency SNAI.